 Most businesses start at one point in the supply chain.
 Perhaps a company is a retail outlet selling products to the customer.
-Or maybe the company manufactures an item.
+Or maybe the company is in the distribution or supplier industry.
 While horizontal integration would mean expanding along the same level in that supply chain (such as acquiring more retail outlets if you are one yourself), vertical integration means expanding to different levels of the supply chain.

-A typical supply chain will look like this:
+A typical supply chain vertical integration process will look like this:

 - Acquiring raw materials

 - Shipping the product to retail stores